 of their yearly revenue to fraud.
 While that may not sound too intimidating, 5% of yearly revenue can equal millions of dollars in losses.

-In short, we've come a long way in the fight against telecom fraud.
+In short, we've come a long way with telecom fraud management.
 However, the fragmented nature of telecommunication processes has always made it almost impossible to stop this problem, once and for all.

 Today, telecommunications fraud continues on a scale depicted by the above CFCA numbers.